 To educate, support, and advocate for the needs of individuals and families living with food allergy and the risk of anaphylaxis, as well as to support and participate in research related to food allergy and anaphylaxis.

 Scope of Service

 Food Allergy Canada reaches millions of Canadians each year through its outreach and awareness initiatives.
 We deliver vital information, innovative programs, and important services directly to more than 500,000 individuals with food allergies per year.
 We are frequently called upon to speak to the media about food allergy and the importance of food allergy management.
 Our youth outreach program offers education, mentorship and honest discussion, spearheaded by our exemplary Youth Advisory Panel.
 We also offer online mentoring for kids.
 These services complement our broad range of educational and allergy management programs for parents, teachers, child care supervisors, restaurants, food service, and many others.

 We also support leading-edge research by top allergy specialists working towards a cure.

-Food Allergy Canada has staff in Toronto, ON, and Kamloops, BC, with volunteers across the country.
+Food Allergy Canada has staff in Toronto, ON, with volunteers across the country.
 Contact us.